Kjaerandsen/haskell-sudoku/README.md

 sudoku game created in haskell

+## Time tracking:
+1h planning the basic outline of the first version of the project.
+An auto-solver and a basic gameplay loop.

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.